Also called low T, it is a term used by doctors to describe an abnormal hormone testosterone level.

 What Causes Low Testosterone?

 The causes of low T are many and can be separated into three categories: primary, secondary, and tertiary.

-The primary types of primary or low T hypogonadism refer to injury or failure of the organs that are the main producers of testosterone, the testes and ovaries.
+The primary types of primary or low T hypogonadism refer to injury or failure of the organs that are the leading producers of testosterone, the testes, and ovaries.

 Causes of primary low T include:

 - Undescended testicles.

 - Ovarian failure or surgical removal.

 The causes of secondary low-T or secondary hypogonadism are related to the regulation of testosterone in the pituitary gland.

 On the other hand, tertiary low T or tertiary hypogonadism is related to the regulation of testosterone in the hypothalamus (a gland of the brain that regulates the pituitary gland and other glands).

 Most causes of secondary and tertiary low T are the same for the pituitary and hypothalamus; Furthermore, the reasons can affect both simultaneously.